TV Streaming Services in Singapore — Price Comparison of Netflix vs HOOQ vs HBO & More

 Cheapest paid streaming service — Amazon Prime Video ($2.99 monthly)

-Discounted rates for HBO Go — Toggle ($10 monthly)
+Discounted rates for HBO Go — meWATCH Prime ($10 monthly for annual plan)

 Discounted rates for Singtel users — HOOQ, Viu, HBO Go

 MoneySmart tip: 8% cash back on your streaming subscription with Maybank Family & Friends card